-One of the three concentration electives may be taken pass/fail or SAT/UNSAT; SOCIOL 97, and SOCIOL1128 must be taken for letter grades.
+One of the three concentration electives may be taken pass/fail or SAT/UNS; SOCIOL 97, and SOCIOL1128 must be taken for letter grades.
+Letter-graded courses must be passed with a grade of C+ or higher in order to receive credit toward completion of the secondary field.
+Courses taken abroad will not be counted towards a secondary field.